Distal Radius Fracture

 - High-impact trauma

-Older adults and individuals with low bone density are at increased risk, but distal radius fractures can occur at any age.
+As a result, older adults and individuals with low bone density face an increased risk, but these fractures can occur at any age.

-Diagnosis typically begins with a physical examination and review of the injury.
-X-rays are commonly used to confirm the fracture and assess bone alignment.
-In more complex cases, advanced imaging such as CT scans may be recommended to evaluate joint involvement or fracture severity.
+Diagnosis typically begins with a physical examination and a review of the injury.
+Then, providers commonly use X-rays to confirm the fracture and assess bone alignment.
+In more complex cases, they may recommend advanced imaging, such as CT scans, to evaluate joint involvement or fracture severity.

 Distal Radius Fracture Treatment Options